The Best Via Ferrata Equipment

 In the following we selected and reviewed the best product within each category of via ferrata equipment.
 If you are new to via ferrata trails, you should first read our article How to Use Via Ferrata Equipment to understand how via ferrata equipment works (the article includes many photos and a video for better understanding).
-Nevertheless, if you have no experience with mountaineering orf climbing, you might first want to take a course or visit your first via ferrata trail with an exprienced guide.
+Nevertheless, if you have no mountaineering or climbing experience, we recommend taking a course or tackling your first via ferrata with an experienced guide.

 Via Ferrata Equipment: